lppier/Hackerrank_Python/README.md

 # Hackerrank_Python
-Stores my solutions for hackerrank questions in Python.
+Stores my solutions for Hackerrank/Leetcode questions in Python.
-These are verified to have passed all test cases in Hackerrank Platform.
+These are verified to have passed all test cases in Hackerrank / Leetcode Platform.